coderkol95/Sentiment_analysis/README.md

 Accuracy:  0.8299612569952648

 As we can see that the performance is very comparable.
 Automated sentiment analysis will be very helpful in the cases of cold start and it is also easier to use.
-However it may require regular tweaking of the probability threshold to keep making money in the market.

 # Web scraping